EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 If your organization already has a WIS2 Node and you are planning to publish your notifications via the Local Broker of that WIS2 Node, then you do not need to register a separate WIS2 Node (you may do so – but it is not required).
 In this case, your Data Supply Capability will be treated as part of the existing WIS2 Node and you should use the Node’s “centre-id”.

-*Note: If the operation of your Data Supply Capability might transition to another organisation at some point in the future (and hence use a different Local Broker) you should register a separate WIS2 Node.
+*ℹ️ Note: If the operation of your Data Supply Capability might transition to another organisation at some point in the future (and hence use a different Local Broker) you should register a separate WIS2 Node.
 Unfortunately, a WIS2 Node can only have single Local Broker and is not possible to split publication of notifications between multiple brokers.
 This is why EUMETNET operated Data Supply Capabilities are registered as independent WIS2 Nodes from those of their Host Member.*

 If you do not have an existing WIS2 Node, or you are not able to use the Local Broker from an existing WIS2 Node, you must start the on-boarding of your Data Supply Capability by registering a new WIS2 Node – as described below.